Efficiency, waste, and backyard chickens Jan 24, 2013

-There may well be big solutions worth pursuing.
-But big solutions tend to create waste; in fact the pursuit of efficiency itself can create new kinds of waste even while limiting other kinds.
+Most of the talk about reducing food waste focuses on big solutions and improving efficiency, but big solutions tend to create waste; in fact the pursuit of efficiency itself can create new kinds of waste even while limiting other kinds.
 Let me give just one example of why: Chickens.